C0D3D3V/Moodle-DL/README.md

 ---

 `moodle-dl` is a console application that can download all the files from your Moodle courses that are necessary for your daily study routine.
 Furthermore, moodle-dl can notify you about various activities on your Moodle server.
-Notifications can be sent to Telegram, XMPP and Mail.
+Notifications can be sent to Discord, Telegram, XMPP and Mail.
 The current implementation includes:

 - Download files, assignments including submissions, forums, workshops, lessons, quizzes, descriptions, as well as external links.
 - Notifications about all downloaded files